prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 It is important to notice that the compliant formats you set on `isSupportRenderingFor` implementation is taken into account to add your plugin renderer to the bid request or not, according to the ad unit configuration that is bid requesting.

 ## Ad Event Listeners
-A dedicated generic ad event listener is offered in case of the existing event listeners are insufficient to keep your ad consumer fully aware of your ad lifecycle.
+An optional dedicated generic ad event listener is offered in case of the existing event listeners are insufficient to keep your ad consumer fully aware of your ad lifecycle.

 ![Plugin Event Listener big picture](/assets/images/prebid-mobile/prebid-plugin-renderer-event-listeners.png)